MagerlinC/larrys-api/README.md

 Hi there, I'm definitely Larry!

-You can POST messages to me at /message, and you can get an overview of my _clever_ responses in `app.controller.ts`
+You can POST messages to me at /message, and you can get an overview of my _clever_ responses in `src/app.controller.ts`